-A change of 10 percentage points in foreign exchange rates at the reporting date would have an estimated impact of US\$0.1 million (2022: US\$0.2 million) before tax on the statement of profit of loss and other comprehensive income.
+A change of 10 percentage points in foreign exchange rates at the reporting date would have an estimated impact of US\$153k (2023: US\$100k) before tax on the statement of profit of loss and other comprehensive income.
 There would be no effect on the equity reserves other than those directly related to the statement of profit of loss and other comprehensive income.
 The analysis is performed on the same basis as for the prior period.

-8e.
-Borrowings
+Borrowings 8e.

-31 Dec 2023 31 Dec 2022
+31 Dec 2024 31 Dec 2023

-US\$00 00
+US\$00 10

 Current borrowings

-Lease liabilities 235 70
+Lease liabilities - 235

-Other short-term loans - 5,801
+Other short-term loans 623 -

-Current loans - Embedded derivatives 522

-Total 235 6,393
+Total 623 235

-Non-current borrowings ·

-Lease liabilities - 33

-Other non-current loans

-Other non-current loans - Embedded derivatives

-Total 33

 Foreign exchange risk

-Borrowings exposed to foreign currency risk, based on notional amounts -
+Borrowings exposed to foreign currency risk, based on notional amounts 623 -

 Interest rate risk

-Balances at variable interest rates 2,066

-Average rate for 2023: 15.9% (2022: 15.7%)

 Refer interest rate sensitivity analysis below

-Balances at fixed interest rates 235 3,838
+Balances at fixed interest rates 623 235

-Average rate for 2023: 9.8% (2022: 9.8%)
+Average rate for 2024: 10% (2023: 9.8%)

 Liquidity risk

-Contractual maturities profile, including estimated interest payments and excluding the impact of netting agreements
+Contractual maturities profile, including estimated interest

+payments and excluding the impact of netting agreements

 Borrowings

-Payable within one year 7,557
+Payable within one year 623 -

-Payable after one year but less than five years
+Payable after one year but less than five years - -

-Payable after more than five years
+Payable after more than five years - -

 Leases

-Payable within one year 240 82
+Payable within one year - 240

-Payable after one year but less than five years - 34
+Payable after one year but less than five years - -

 Payable after more than five years - -

 Other disclosures in respect of leases

-Cash outflow 1,726 1,390
+Cash outflow 135 1,726

-Low value lease expense 168 32
+Low value lease expense 273 168

 Expense relating to variable lease payments not included in the

-measurement of lease liabilities 5,170 -
+measurement of lease liabilities - 5,170

 Non-cash financing recognised - -